Waterloo campaign: Ligny through Wavre to Waterloo: French attack Wavre

 The French "did not advance with much vigour" and the Prussian's withdrew in perfect order.
 Ledebur's detachment withdrew slowly before the French and linked up with 8th Brigade; 8th Brigade maintained position until 15:00 against the vanguard of French III Corps.
 General Brause ordered the retreat between 15:00 and 16:00.
 Sohr's detachment and then the II Corps reserve cavalry regiments crossed the bridge at the Mill of Bierges, which was occupied by two companies of the 2nd Battalion, 14th Regiment.
 Sohr's detachment only rejoined II Corps at Waterloo.
 The Fusilier Battalion of the 1st Pomeranian Landwehr, commanded by Major Krüger, distinguished itself during the withdrawal.
 After the river crossing was completed, the 1st Battalion of the Elbe Landwehr remained at Bierges until the bridge was destroyed and the mill set on fire.
 The 11th Hussars and the 2nd Battalion of the Elbe Landwehr remained to observe the Dyle crossings and did not rejoin their corps before the following day.

 Blücher learned of the French advance on Wavre while near Limale.
 He ordered Prussian III Corps to hold Wavre against a strong French attack; the strength of Grouchy's attacking French detachment was unknown to the Prussians.
 If the French crossed the Dyle upstream or did not attack in strength, III Corps was to leave a few battalions in the town and rejoin the main army in the direction of Couture-Saint-Germain as the reserve.
-The order was relayed by Colonel Clausemotz, Chief of the Staff of III Corps.
+The order was relayed by Colonel Clausewitz, Chief of the Staff of III Corps.
 Vandamme's French III Corps attacked Wavre at 16:00 as Prussian III Corps was leaving Wavre.